air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 Memo: Lisa's campaign cost in U.S.

 ### Requirement

-- Create a core function to generate the last four lines of entries based on the first two lines.
-- Given a list of bills
--- classify them into different groups according to:
+1. Given a list of bills, classify them into different groups according to:
---- subsidiary
+   - IC (intercompany) from subsidiary
---- reference number
+   - Bill reference number
---- subsidiary
+   - IC to subsidiary
+2. Create core function to transfer bills into IC transactions
+3. Apply core function to each above group to create IC transactions
+4. For each "IC from subsidiary", create a csv file